rioki/www.rioki.org/content/posts/2011-10-04-think-of-the-children.md

     - rant
 ---

-[Dead Island][1] had allot going for it.
+[Dead Island][1] had a lot going for it.
 The cinematic announce trailer is one of the best trailers for a video games ever.
 It is brilliant because it tells a very personal story, the tragic events that befall a young family at the brink of a zombie virus outbreak.